Property Tax2026-03-16

 State ExampleFiling DeadlineKey Requirement

-California15 AprilForm 540 with Schedule E equivalent
+California15 AprilForm 540 with UK property pages (SA105) equivalent

 New York15 AprilIT-203 for non-residents, rental schedule